A Primer on Investing in Gold

 That's the main difference between a trust and a paper gold ETF — both are going to reflect the price of gold to the upside and the downside, but one does so through various financial instruments, and one does so by owning physical gold on a one-to-one basis relative to the units of the trust that are out.

-How to Invest in Gold and Silver Stocks
+How to Invest in Gold Stocks

 The biggest and safest are gold royalty companies.
 Those are companies that don't produce gold and they don't own the mines.
 Instead, they have helped fund mines earlier in their life in exchange for some percentage of what the mine produces, either the right to buy some of that gold at a fixed price or just a straight up percentage of the profits that the mine generates over its life.

 Royalty companies give companies that are developing gold mines loans.
 It's a form of financing for a gold mine.
-Royalty companies give the gold and silver development companies capital to build the mine in exchange for a royalty.
+Royalty companies give the gold development companies capital to build the mine in exchange for a royalty.
 So they have royalties from different mining companies all over the world.
 And in that way they're much safer and lower risk than individual gold mining stocks because they don't have single asset risk.
 They don't have a single country risk.
 They don't have operational risk.
 They simply get a percent of the gold that's coming out of the ground or a percent of the cash that is generated as a result of the sale of that gold.
 There aren’t that many quality gold royalty companies, and the three largest you should start looking at are:

 • Royal Gold (NASDAQ: RGLD)